ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 ## UIUtils.initReservation
 ### What's going on
 This method creates people's default number, default reservation hours, default day available.
-It is used on the first ```Activity``` displayed. *When there is not a lot of default objects, I prefer initializing them directly in a default object to avoid the reflection costs of parsing a ```JSON``` data*
+It is used on the first ```Activity``` displayed.

 ![UIUtils initReservation][callstack_oncreate_uiutils_joda]